David Oseas Ramirez, Convicted Florida Child Molester, Beaten, Drowned In Cell Toilet, Allegedly By Cellmate

 — Blogger Book Reviews (@reviews_blogger) August 2, 2019

-Dixon has since been charged with murder in Ramirez’ death.
+Dixon has since been charged with murder in Ramirez’s death.

 Meanwhile, a third inmate who may have witnessed the murder, has not been cooperating with authorities.